olcf/olcf-user-docs/services_and_applications/slate/guided_tutorial.rst

 This tutorial is meant to be followed step by step so you can get a basic understanding of Openshift and Openshift objects.
 This will only cover a very surface level knowledge of all the things you can accomplish with Openshift but will hopefully get you familiar with the foundational concepts.

-If you have not already done so, you will need to get an allocation on either our Granite or Marble cluster.
+If you have not already done so, you will need to get an allocation on either our Marble or Onyx cluster.
 To do this contact help@olcf.ornl.gov.

 Before we dive in there are some terms that need to be understood.
 This will be a basic set of terms and a copy and paste from our :ref:`slate_glossary`, so we recommend reading that document and even keeping it handy until you are familiar with all of the definitions there.
 On that note, another good piece of reference documentation the :ref:`slate_examples` document.
 There you can find basic YAML definitions for the most common objects in Kubernetes.